| Greetings:

 is due in part because the City's General Fund has been

 supporting the police budget since 2005.
+Despite

 the lean budget, I feel that economic development must